L-STAR: Library Services to At-Home Readers

-The Adaptive Services Division’s mission is to make the library accessible to all potential customers.
-This also includes readers who, because of a physical or mental impairment, are not able to come to the library in person.
+The Center for Accessibility’s mission is to make the library accessible to all potential users, including readers who, because of a disability, are not able to come to the library in person.

-If customers qualify, they will receive library material through the mail in a reusable mailing bag with DC Public Library covering the cost of postage.
-Once they have finished with the material, customers place items back in the bag and return it with their outgoing mail.
-This service allows housebound patrons to borrow most library materials including: books, audio books, DVDs, music, etc.
+If users qualify, they will receive library material through the mail in a reusable mailing bag, with DC Public Library covering the cost of postage.
+Once they have finished with the material, users place items back in the bag and return it with their outgoing mail.
+This service allows patrons who cannot leave their homes to borrow most library materials including: books, audio books, DVDs and music.

 To qualify for home service, interested customers must print and complete the Application for Home Services, with the signature of a Doctor of Medicine or Osteopathy.
 This certifies that applicants have a disability preventing them from coming to the library on their own.
 When the certified application is received at our office, a staff member will contact the reader about opening a new library card authorized for staff use.

 The application also contains a reader’s preference survey asking about the customer's library interests.
 This is used only if a reader desires library staff to make selections on their behalf.
 Once the survey is on file, readers are welcome to call to make changes or specific requests.